-Our Legal Services Unit identifies areas of possible legal or administrative risk in our dayto-day business and makes sure that we meet all our legal responsibilities.

-Our Legal Services Unit and Commercial Teams ensure compliance with Procurement law and the Council's own Procurement Rules.
+Our Legal Services Unit identifies areas of possible legal or administrative risk in our dayto-day business and provides advice and guidance to support meeting our legal responsibilities.
+Our Legal Services Unit and Commercial Teams provide advice and guidance to support compliance with Procurement law and the Council's own Procurement Regulations.